30 A/B Tests to Boost Your SaaS Conversion Rates

 1. Test the top navigation

-Your navigational menu affects how you can get visitors to your sales generating pages, pricing page, and contact page.
+Your navigation menu affects how visitors reach your sales-generating, pricing, and contact pages.
 The way it appears and the contents within the menu should be mapped to the various paths that you know visitors take (having a customer journey map would help).
-A top navigation should not be designed based solely on what the HIPPO at the office thinks.
+A top navigation should not be designed solely based on what the HIPPO in the office thinks.

 Website navigation A/B testing

-3. Decrease the number of the items on your navigation
+3. Decrease the number of items on your navigation

 website menu a/b testing